 - Salt and pepper to season

-- 8 cups good beef stock (low sodium if you are using store-bought stock)
+- 8 cups good beef stock (no sodium added or low sodium if you are using store-bought stock)

 - 32 ounce can diced tomatoes

 - 4 large celery stalks , diced small